DomainDrivenArchitecture/mastodon-bot/README.md

 }
 ```

-* the bot looks for `config.edn` at its relative path by default, an alternative location can be specified either using the `MASTODON_BOT_CONFIG` environment variable or passing the path to config as an argument
+The bot looks for `config.edn` at its relative path by default, an alternative location can be specified either using the `MASTODON_BOT_CONFIG` environment variable or passing the path to config as an argument

-* transformations have source `(s/def ::source-type #{:twitter :rss :tumblr})` und target `(s/def ::target-type #{:mastodon})` you can combine freely.
+Transformations have source `(s/def ::source-type #{:twitter :rss :tumblr})` und target `(s/def ::target-type #{:mastodon})` you can combine freely.
 Multiple transformations for same source-target combination are possible.
 Source and targets refer to the auth section for their credentials.

-* install NPM modules: `npm install`
-* compile: `npx shadow-cljs release app`
-* run the bot: `npm start`
-* to poll at intervals setup a cron job such as:

-    */30 * * * * npm start /path/to/config.edn > /dev/null 2>&1

 ## License